 Read the course description listed in the UHM catalog.
 If you have any prerequisite questions or you need an instructor’s syllabus, contact the subject Academic Department office for information.

 Who is responsible for being certain I’ve met prerequisite requirements?

 What do I do if I try to register for a course, but cannot due to a prerequisite problem?

-You need to contact the instructor or Academic Department office and ask for permission to register for the course.
+Visit the department website as they may have instructions for requesting an override.
+Otherwise, contact the instructor or Academic Department office for assistance.
 The appropriate person at the department or college may approve your registration request.
 If approved, he or she will enter an approval code into your student record that will permit you to register.
 The department person or the instructor cannot register you for the course.
 After the approval code is entered, register through STAR GPS.